tfennelly/jenkins-js-samples/step-01-basic/HOW-IT-WORKS.md

 # Step 01 - A "basic" Plugin - How it Works
 Creating a basic Jenkins plugin is already well covered in the [Plugin Tutorial] on the wiki.

-There's really nothing much to this plugin.
+There's really nothing much to this first Jenkins plugin in this repo.
 It's just a standard Jenkins plugin with nothing extra.
 It acts as the foundation for the other sample plugins in this repository.

 This plugin ("step-01-basic") just adds a standard Jenkins "root action" page that contains a simple form.

-On running the plugin, you will see the following screens.
+On running the plugin (`mvn hpi:run`), you will see the following screens.

 ![root action](img/root-action.png)
 ![root action page](img/root-action-page.png)